Maicon-g14/discord-bot-voice-chat-notifier/README.md

 # Voice chat notifier [Discord bot]

-A Discord bot that notifies when someone enters a voice chat sending a message on its specific channel.
+A Typescript JS Discord bot that notifies personally or globally when someone enters a voice chat.
-Specifies whose voice chat the person has entered, who entered is optional.
+It is capable of specify whose voice chat the person has entered, who entered is optional.

 Start command: `npx ts-node index.ts`